 If you need another reason to consider using public transportation more often, consider this: taking public transit instead of driving your own vehicle reduces your chance of being in a traffic accident by more than 90%.

 According to the National Safety Council, there were 40,327 motor vehicle deaths in 2016.
 When the U.S. Department of Transportation’s Bureau of Transportation Statistics broke down those numbers, they found that the majority of these deaths (23,714) were occupants in cars and light trucks.

 5286 traffic fatalities in 2016 were motorcyclists.
-While that is only 14% of all vehicle fatalities, considering the number of motorcycles on the road, the motorcycle fatality rate per mile driven is 28 times higher than passenger vehicles, making motorcycling the most dangerous way to travel.
+While that is only 14% of all vehicle fatalities, considering the number of motorcycles on the road, the motorcycle fatality rate per mile driven is 28 times higher than passenger vehicles.
+Until motorcycles can fly above the streets, motorcycling is the most dangerous way to travel.